kevinhelvig/FLYD/README.md

 # Road-Map :construction:
 -  We firstly provide **the original dataset for classification, FLYD-C**.
 A training code is added.
--  **Annotations for crack localization added** 🔥: .
+-  **[2023.10.16] Annotations for crack localization added** 🔥: .
 See FLYD-D repository for annotations.
 -  We are still working on subsampling the original thermal recordings.
 An access link will be provided soon.
 -  We plan to **add more samples in both datasets in the longer run**.
 -  A few thermal scans following the forward-backward conventional procedure, crossing the defect, will arrive in the coming months.